angulardart/site-angulardart/src/angular/guide/template-syntax.md

 People often describe property binding as *one-way data binding* because it flows a value in one direction, from a component's data property into a target element property.

-You cannot use property binding to pull values *out* of the target element.
+You can't use property binding to pull values *out* of the target element.
-You can't bind to a property of the target element to _read_ it.
-You can only _set_ it.
+You can't bind to a property of the target element to _read_ it.; you can only _set_ it.

 <div class="l-sub-section" markdown="1">
-  Similarly, you cannot use property binding to *call* a method on the target element.
+  Similarly, you can't use property binding to *call* a method on the target element.

   If the element raises events, you can listen to them with an [event binding](#event-binding).

-  If you must read a target element property or call one of its methods, you'll need a different technique.
+  If you must read a target element property or call one of its methods, you need a different technique.
   See the API reference for [ViewChild](/api/angular/angular/ViewChild-class.html) and [ContentChild](/api/angular/angular/ContentChild-class.html).